Quantitative Methods in Science: Data Collection, Analysis and Modeling*

 Using quantitative methods students will quantify the numbers of cells in a heart or axons in a piece of brain, etc. They might compare or develop algorithms to try to identify variables that explain some aspect of their data.
 In these instances, students will generate as well as analyze data.

-Another quantitative-based project will involve comparisons between the effectiveness of different student-designed bacterial growth media using time-lapse photography, which would result in a large data collection component.
+Another quantitative-based project will involve comparisons between the effectiveness of different student-designed bacterial growth media using time-lapse photography.
+This project will include a large data collection component.

-*Basic programming language understanding is required to take this course.
+*An understanding of computer programming fundamentals are required to take this course.
 Being fluent in a given programming language is not a prerequisite.
-Basic understanding of genome science and Newtonian mechanics are strongly encouraged.
+Basic understanding of genome science is encouraged.